n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 and not mis-identify the base consonant.

-As with other Indic scripts, the consonant "Ra" receives special treatment; in many circumstances it is replaced by a combining mark-like form.
-A "Ra,Halant" sequence at the beginning of a syllable is replaced with an above-base mark called "Reph" (unless the "Ra" is the only consonant in the syllable).
+As with other Indic scripts, the consonant "Ra" receives special treatment; in many circumstances it is replaced by one of two combining mark-like forms.

+  - A "Ra,Halant" sequence at the beginning of a syllable is replaced with an above-base mark called "Reph" (unless the "Ra" is the only consonant in the syllable).
 This rule is synonymous with the `REPH_MODE_IMPLICIT` characteristic mentioned earlier.

-"Ra,Halant" sequences that occur elsewhere in the syllable may take on the below-base form "Raphala."
+  - "Ra,Halant" sequences that occur elsewhere in the syllable may take on the below-base form "Raphala."

 "Reph" and "Raphala" syllables must be reordered after the syllable-identification stage is complete.

 > Note: `<bng2>` text contains two Unicode codepoints for "Ra."
 > `U+09B0` and `U+09F0`.